dh435/CSC203Projectsharing/README.md

 The Game was a simple simulation of a 'mothership' which is being chased across space by several UFOs.
 These UFOs would spawn from the red 'alien' worlds you can see.
 The main obstacles here were the asteroids scattered across the map.
-The UFOs would try to locate the mothership by using a Dijkstra Pathing Algorithm.
+The UFOs would try to locate the mothership by using a A-star Pathing Algorithm.